323 Bray Hall

 - Area of Study: Monitoring, Analysis, and Modeling

-- Undergraduate Institute: Beijing Forestry University (Forestry and Related)
+- Undergraduate Institution: Beijing Forestry University (Forestry and Related)

 Living without an aim is like sailing without a compass